How to screen small peptide ligands for targeting receptors in cancer cells?

 1. Design a biotin-labeled peptide library: overlapping or Alanine scan

-2. The peptide library is coated on the avidin coated 96 well plates.
+2. The peptide library is coated on the avidin-coated 96 well plates.

-3. Peptide library is used to evaluate the binding of each peptide to different cell lines using CyQUANT Cell Proliferation Assays.
+3. The Peptide library is used to evaluate the binding of each peptide to different cell lines using CyQUANT Cell Proliferation Assays.

 4. Flow cytometry: Determine the cellular uptake of selected FITC-labeled peptides.